frankstepanski/node-express-course/week3/readme.md

 Test out a few of the routes you have created. :smile:

->We will add configuration options as we go along.
+>We will add more as we go along.
 For now, we just want to get our app deployed.

 ![congrats](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExN2EzZDgyNDMwNTBiMWIzNTc3MzEwMTM4YzkyNGIyYjc1MTBlMWIzYyZjdD1n/12Lt1KWHowKtKo/giphy.gif)